Woman Reads Fine Print, Wins $10,000 In Hidden Contest

 — Squaremouth (@squaremouth) March 6, 2019

 Andrews had the opportunity to claim her prize after purchasing a travel insurance policy for a trip she was taking to London with six of her friends.
-The coverage would have provided reimbursement for costs if the trip was interrupted or needed to be cancelled.
+The coverage would have provided reimbursement for costs if the trip was interrupted or needed to be canceled.

 According to Andrews, she has always been a “nerd” and is reliably diligent in carefully reading all of the text of documents like her travel insurance policy.
 She points out that as a teacher she used to sneak similar tidbits into her exams to see if students were paying attention.